-All of the settings for an individual device can be viewed and edited from HOME's 'Device Details' tabs.
+The settings for an individual device or app can be viewed and edited from HOME's 'Device → <settings>' pages.

-The available settings vary depending on the type of device.
+The available settings and pages vary depending on the type of device or app.

 General Settings

-The General tab includes general information about the device (on the left) and other settings (on the right).
+The General settings page includes information about the device (on the left) and other settings (on the right).

 The informational fields (on the left) include the current label and location, plus the Software Version and Serial Number (important for licensing).
 The Edit button can be used to edit the device label and location.
 For a physical device, the Identify Hardware function can be used to identify the device by flashing an LED or showing a message on its front panel.